MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ## Prerequisites

-- You're using Business Central online <!--[preview version](ai-preview-getstarted.md) of Business Central that's enabled for Copilot.-->
+- You're using Business Central online.
-- You have admin or super permissions in Business Central.  <!--For more information, go to [Configure AI-powered item marketing text with Copilot](enable-ai.md).-->
+- You 're an [administrator](#requirements-for-being-an-administrator) in Business Central.

 ## Allow data movement across geographies